quencs/baml/engine/baml-lib/ast/examples/readme.md

 # AST Examples

 This directory contains small binaries that exercise pieces of the AST library.
-The most interesting example today is `generate_mermaid_headers`, a CLI that renders Markdown-style headers in a `.baml` file as a Mermaid diagram.
+The most interesting example today is `generate_mermaid_headers`, a CLI that renders Markdown-style headers expressed as line comments (e.g. `//# Heading`, `//## Subheading`) in a `.baml` file as a Mermaid diagram.
 Below is a deep dive that explains how it works and how the supporting infrastructure is structured.

 ## CLI Entry Point: `generate_mermaid_headers`
 - **Usage**: `cargo run --example generate_mermaid_headers -- <path/to/file.baml>`